Princeton NJ: You Don’t Have to Be An Einstein To Love It

 The Princeton University Museum covers five thousand years of art and all the world’s cultures on two large floors.
 But it is surprisingly intimate and beautifully curated, with juxtapositions both experimental and provocative.

-Though phenomenal large-scale work is found on the first floor, downstairs, the Medieval Church Exhibit is arguably the museum’s most captivating.
-Stained glass windows, Gothic mantelpieces, sculptures from France, Spain and England – it’s no doubt spine-tingling during acapella and Chamber Music concerts held on occasion in this space.
+Though phenomenal large-scale work is found on the first floor downstairs, the Medieval Church Exhibit is arguably the museum’s most captivating.
+Stained glass windows, Gothic mantelpieces, and sculptures from France, Spain, and England are undoubtedly spine-tingling during acapella and Chamber Music concerts held on occasion in this space.

 Updike Farmstead Princeton NJ